tosoto/grc/README.md

   - -i, --input
     - Obligatory graph file name - this graph will be analyzed by the program

-  - -o, --output
+  - -o, --outputType
-    - File type format to save scenarios - depends on plugins.
-Currently supported plugins (default is ods):
-      - txt
-        - converts output to text scenarios. only description is saved
-      - py
-        - converts output to python scripts. both code, descriptions are saved
+    - please refer to plugin list

-      - ods
+  - -e, --extension
-        - converts output to ods sheet - only description is saved
+    - please refer to plugin list

   - -s, --stopatrepeatednode
-    - Stops at repeated node, does not finishes path
+    - Stops at repeated node, does not finish path

   - -l, --listplugins
     - Lists all available plugins